-As students, PhD students and researchers at Politecnico di Milano we appreciate the interest in the
+As students, PhD students and researchers of the Politecnico di Milano we appreciate the interest that the

-Municipality demonstrates towards the university reality, in the past neglected by the city administration.
+Municipality shows towards the university reality, in the past neglected by the city administration.

-In particular, we hope that today's initiative, which is important for gathering information and
+In particular, we hope that today's initiative, which is important for collecting information and

-ideas on the Milanese university system, follow further opportunities for discussion with young people who attend the city universities, through the creation of periodic and operational tables in which they can effectively contribute to orienting the choices of the city council that concern them.
+ideas on the Milanese university system, will be followed by further opportunities for discussion with young people who attend city universities, through the creation of periodic and operational tables in which they can effectively contribute to guiding the choices of the city council that concern them.

 The Politecnico di Milano